boscochiu1205-png/test1/README.md

 ## Acknowledgements
 - Inspired by classic endless runner and dodging games.
-- Inspired by classic Traffic swimming and No HESI.
+- Inspired by The Modding Community No HESI. https://nohesi.gg/
 - Built using **Microsoft MakeCode Arcade**’s Python engine.
 - Special thanks to the MakeCode tutorials on status bar and scrolling backgrounds.